 Franco-Provençal is a Gallo-Romance language spoken by about 140,000 people in parts of northwest Italy, east central France and western Switzerland.
-The speakers are mainly found in the Aosta Valley, parts of the province of Turin, and in two towns in Foggia in Italy, in parts of the Romandie region of Switzerland, and in the Rhône-Alpes and Franche-Comté regions of France.
+The speakers are mainly found in the Aosta Valley, in parts of the province of Turin, and in two towns in Foggia in Italy.
+They are also found in parts of the Romandie region of Switzerland, and in the Rhône-Alpes and Franche-Comté regions of France.

 The name Franco-Provençal was given to the language in the 19th century by G.I.
 Ascoli as the language has similarities to French and Provençal, but is separate from them.
 Speakers of the language increasingly call it Arpitan, a neologism popularised in the 1980s by the Mouvement Harpitanya, and which comes from a word meaning "alpine / mountain highlands".
 The language is know as Romand in Switzerland, and native speakers also call is patouès (patois) or nosta moda ("our way [of speaking]").

 There are orthographies for Franco-Provençal in practical use in France: La Graphie de Con-flans, and and in Italy Graphie du Bureau Régional pour l’Ethnologie et la Linguistique, B.R.E.L.